KittyMac/SOPedia/Resources/en.json/diplomacy_trade_pact_event.md

+**Request Trade Pact?**
-Request Trade Pact?\n\nForge intergalactic trade between your empires, to the mutual benefit of both parties.
+Forge intergalactic trade between your empires, to the mutual benefit of both parties.